-The memory in the Spark cluster should be at least as large as the amount of data you need to process, because the data has to fit into the memory for optimal performance.
-So, if you need to process really Big Data, Hadoop will definitely be the cheaper option since hard disk space comes at a much lower rate than memory space.
+The memory in the Spark cluster should be at least as large as the amount of data you need to process, because the data has to fit in-memory for optimal performance.
+If you need to process extremely large quantities of data, Hadoop will definitely be the cheaper option, since hard disk space is much less expensive than memory space.

-On the other hand, considering Spark’s benchmarks, it should be more cost-effective since less hardware can perform the same tasks much faster, especially on the cloud where compute power is paid per use.
+On the other hand, considering the performance of Spark and MapReduce, Spark should be more cost-effective.
+Spark requires less hardware to perform the same tasks much faster, especially on the cloud where compute power is paid per use.

-Furthermore, there is a wide array of Hadoop-as-a-service offerings and Hadoop-based services (like our own Xplenty's data integration service), which help to skip the hardware and staffing requirements.
-In comparison, there are few Spark-as-a-service options and they are all very new.
+The good news is that there is a wide array of Hadoop-as-a-service offerings and Hadoop-based services (like Xplenty's own data integration service), which help alleviate these hardware and staffing requirements.
+Meanwhile, Spark-as-a-service options are available through providers such as Amazon Web Services.

-Bottom line: Spark is more cost-effective according to the benchmarks, though staffing could be more costly; Hadoop MapReduce could be cheaper because more personnel are available and because of Hadoop-as-a-service offerings.
+Bottom line: Spark is more cost-effective according to the benchmarks, though staffing could be more costly.
+Hadoop MapReduce could be cheaper because more personnel are available, and it's likely less expensive for massive data volumes.

-Apache Spark can run as standalone or on top of Hadoop YARN or Mesos on-premise or on the cloud.
-It supports data sources that implement Hadoop InputFormat, so it can integrate with all the data sources and file formats that are supported by Hadoop.
-According to the Spark website, it also works with BI tools via JDBC and ODBC.
-Hive and Pig integration are on the way.
+Apache Spark can run as a standalone application, on top of Hadoop YARN or Apache Mesos on-premise, or in the cloud.
+Spark supports data sources that implement Hadoop InputFormat, so it can integrate with all of the same data sources and file formats that Hadoop supports.
+Spark also works with business intelligence tools via JDBC and ODBC.

-Bottom line: Spark’s compatibility to data types and data sources is the same as Hadoop MapReduce.
+Bottom line: Spark’s compatibility with various data types and data sources is the same as Hadoop MapReduce.

-Apache Spark can do more than plain data processing: it can process graphs and use the existing machine-learning libraries.
+Spark can do more than plain data processing: it can also process graphs, and it includes the MLlib machine learning library.
 Thanks to its high performance, Spark can do real-time processing as well as batch processing.
-This presents an interesting opportunity to use one platform for everything instead of having to split tasks across different platforms, all of which require learning and maintenance.
+Spark offers a "one size fits all" platform that you can use rather than splitting tasks across different platforms, which adds to your IT complexity.

 Hadoop MapReduce is great for batch processing.
-If you want a real-time option you’ll need to use another platform like Storm or Impala, and for graph processing you can use Giraph.
-MapReduce used to have Apache Mahout for machine learning, but the elephant riders have ditched it in favor of Spark and h2o.
+If you want a real-time option you’ll need to use another platform like Impala or Apache Storm, and for graph processing you can use Apache Giraph.
+MapReduce used to have Apache Mahout for machine learning, but it's since been ditched in favor of Spark and H2O.

-Bottom line: Spark is the Swiss army knife of data processing; Hadoop MapReduce is the commando knife of batch processing.
+Bottom line: Spark is the Swiss army knife of data processing, while Hadoop MapReduce is the commando knife of batch processing.

-Spark has retries per task and speculative execution—just like MapReduce.
-Nonetheless, because MapReduce relies on hard drives, if a process crashes in the middle of execution, it could continue where it left off, whereas Spark will have to start processing from the beginning.
-This can save time.
+Spark has retries per task and speculative execution, just like MapReduce.
+Nonetheless, MapReduce has a slight advantage here because it relies on hard drives, rather than RAM.
+If a MapReduce process crashes in the middle of execution, it can continue where it left off, whereas Spark will have to start processing from the beginning.

 Bottom line: Spark and Hadoop MapReduce both have good failure tolerance, but Hadoop MapReduce is slightly more tolerant.

-Spark is a bit bare at the moment when it comes to security.
-Authentication is supported via a shared secret, the web UI can be secured via javax servlet filters, and event logging is included.
-Spark can run on YARN and use HDFS, which means that it can also enjoy Kerberos authentication, HDFS file permissions and encryption between nodes.
+Authentication in Spark is supported for RPC channels via a shared secret.
+Spark includes event logging as a feature, and Web UIs can be secured via javax servlet filters.
+In addition, because Spark can run on YARN and use HDFS, it can also enjoy Kerberos authentication, HDFS file permissions, and encryption between nodes.

-Bottom line: Spark security is still in its infancy; Hadoop MapReduce has more security features and projects.
+Bottom line: Spark security is still less developed versus MapReduce, which has more security features and projects.

-Spark has excellent performance and is highly cost-effective thanks to in-memory data processing.
-It’s compatible with all of Hadoop’s data sources and file formats, and thanks to friendly APIs that are available in several languages, it also has a faster learning curve.
-Spark even includes graph processing and machine-learning capabilities.
+Spark has excellent performance and is highly cost-effective, thanks to its in-memory data processing.
+It’s compatible with all of Hadoop’s data sources and file formats, and also has a faster learning curve, with friendly APIs available for multiple programming languages.
+Spark even includes graph processing and machine learning capabilities.

-Hadoop MapReduce is a more mature platform and it was built for batch processing.
-It can be more cost-effective than Spark for truly Big Data that doesn’t fit in memory and also due to the greater availability of experienced staff.
-Furthermore, the Hadoop MapReduce ecosystem is currently bigger thanks to many supporting projects, tools and cloud services.
+Hadoop MapReduce is a more mature platform, and it was purpose-built for batch processing.
+MapReduce can be more cost-effective than Spark for extremely large data that doesn’t fit in memory, and it might be easier to find employees with experience in MapReduce.
+Furthermore, the MapReduce ecosystem is currently bigger thanks to many supporting projects, tools and cloud services.

-But even if Spark looks like the big winner, the chances are that you won’t use it on its own—you still need HDFS to store the data and you may want to use HBase, Hive, Pig, Impala or other Hadoop projects.
-This means you’ll still need to run Hadoop and MapReduce alongside Spark for a full Big Data package.
+But even if you think Spark looks like the winner here, chances are you won’t use it on its own.
+You still need HDFS to store the data, and you may want to use HBase, Hive, Pig, Impala or other Hadoop projects.
+This means you’ll still need to run Hadoop and MapReduce alongside Spark for the full big data package.